microsoft/BotBuilder-Samples/experimental/qnamaker-activelearning/csharp_dotnetcore/README.md

-﻿﻿# Active learning in QnA Maker
+﻿# Active learning in QnA Maker
-This sample shows how to integrate Active Learning in a QnA Maker bot with ASP.Net Core 2.
+This sample shows how to integrate Active Learning in a QnA Maker bot with ASP.Net Core-2.
 Click [here][al#1] to know more about how to enable and use active learning .

 ## Concepts introduced in this sample